-Joe Gitterman has sculpted for 50+ years yet it wasn’t until he retired from Wall Street that he devoted his full time to his art.
-Since his first exhibition at a local Connecticut gallery in 2011, Joe Gitterman’s career has catapulted.
+Since his first exhibition at a local Connecticut gallery in 2011, Joe’s career has catapulted.
 He has received commissions from Robert Couturier, Norwegian Cruise Lines, The Riverside Building in London, the Four Seasons Hotel in Houston, and the Robert A.M.
 Stern-designed Arris building in Washington, D.C., among others.
 Joe’s sculptures are in numerous private and corporate collections in the United States, Europe, and Australia.

-Joe Gitterman creates abstract sculptures inspired by movement such as ballet and modern dance.
-Gitterman states, “I thought about the movements of the dancers as a series of frames in an old celluloid film, and how just one of those frames could convey a fantastic sense of motion.
-I thought that capturing this ‘single frame of motion’ in a solid piece of sculpture would be a wonderful challenge.
+Gitterman's sculpture was initially inspired by a love of ballet and modern dance.
+He states, “I thought about the movements of dancers as a series of frames in an old celluloid film, and how just one of those frames could convey a fantastic sense of motion.
+I am working to capture this ‘single frame of motion’ in solid sculptures.
 For me, movement is the breath of life: it releases the power, or subtlety, of any form in repose - the promise of action.
 My sculpture examines the relationship between fixed form and movement: each sculpture attempts to suggest the transformation that is possible."

-Sculpting models in copper, wax, or acrylic, Gitterman chooses to cast in bronze or fabricate in stainless steel.
+Sculpting maquettes in copper, wax, or acrylic, Gitterman chooses to cast in bronze or fabricate in stainless steel.
 His work ranges from intimate hand-size pieces to dramatic work well beyond the human scale.
-The surface texture and color of each piece accentuate features such as sensual form or the suggestion of dynamic movement.
-Whether rendered in clean, crisp stainless steel, vibrant color, or the leathery patina of bronze, each abstraction and gesture references the fluidity of form and motion.
-Gitterman does not make editions thus each of his works is an original.
-Similar works in a variety of materials, colors, and finishes may be commissioned with custom bases.
+The surface texture and color of each piece accentuate either dynamic movement or sensual form.
+Whether they are clean, crisp stainless steel, bronze with a leather-like patina, or a vibrant yellow knot, they are abstractions and gestures; they are about fluid form.
+He does not make editions thus each of his works is an original.